fabric/fabric/docs/index.rst

 The most recent stable version of Fabric is |release|.
-The recommended installation method is to use ``easy_install`` or ``pip``; or you may download TGZ or ZIP archives from `the Fabric cgit page <http://git.fabfile.org>`_ or `PyPI <http://pypi.python.org/pypi/Fabric>`_.
-Detailed install instructions for any of these methods can be found on the :doc:`installation` page.
+The recommended installation method is to use ``easy_install`` or ``pip``; or you may download TGZ or ZIP source archives from a couple of official locations.
+Detailed instructions and links may be found on the :doc:`installation` page.

 Development version
 -------------------